legluondunet/MyLittleLutrisScripts/Call of Cthulhu - Shadow of the Comet/README.md

-# Call of Cthulhu - Shadow of the Comet - GOG Windows setup exe
+# Call of Cthulhu - Shadow of the Comet - GOG Windows setup exe - Dosbox

 Description:
 This script will install "Call of Cthulhu: Shadow of the Comet" GOG edition for Dosbox.